JustxJiang/Tilt-Tipover/README.md

 bash
 Copy code
 git clone https://github.com/JustxJiang/Tilt-Tipover.git
 Open the project in a Java IDE (such as IntelliJ IDEA or Eclipse).
+VS Code works too!
 Build and run the project, selecting either GUI or PTUI mode to launch the game.
 Usage
 Choose to start the game in either GUI or PTUI mode.